siddharth0815/Task_FullThrottle/README.md

 ## Database Models used

 #### User:<br/>
-User models is Django pre-defined user model. <br/>
+User models is a simple Django model. <br/>
-Having additional Fields as follow <br/>
+Having Fields as follows <br/>
 * id
 * real_name
 * tz for timezone